 - girls put holy basil (yeah, we have that – and many other Christian cultures do) under their pillow and it’s believed that they’ll dream about their future husband;

-- animals also used to get special treatments: at countryside they would get extra care, because it was believed that they will choose their partner and will build a nest together. aw;
+- animals also used to get special treatments: in the countryside, they would get extra care, because it was believed that they will choose their partner and breed.
+Aw;

 I don’t know what you think right now, but I certainly think that these traditions are way more interesting than chocolate, heart balloons and red roses.

-We don’t really celebrate it anymore – or at least as we used to – but I am very sure that at the countryside they still keep some of this funny and interesting Dragobete traditions.
+We don’t really celebrate it anymore – or at least as we used to – but at the countryside, they still keep some of these funny and interesting Dragobete traditions.

-I personally don’t celebrate none of them because if you have someone special in your life you don’t have to wait for a certain day to make something special for them.
+I personally don’t celebrate any of them.
+I believe if you have someone special in your life, you don’t have to wait for a certain day to make something special for them.
 This all Valentine’s madness is such a commercial thing (so take advantage of the sales period), it has nothing romantic in it.